tjim02/huffman/README.md

+Compile with g++.

-For encoding, compile with g++.
-The executable expects the input file as argument.
+The encoding executable expects the input file as the first argument.

 For decoding, no argument is required.
-It uses the huffman map and encoded file created by the encoding executable.
+It uses the huffman map and encoded file created previously by the encoding executable.